ForNeVeR/praefectus/docs/rfcs/command-line-interface.md

 - `--help` to print a quick help message
 - `--version` to print Praefectus version in format `Praefectus v{version}`

-By default (without any arguments) it will do nothing (but will still parse the configuration file).
+By default (without any arguments), it will do nothing (but will still parse the configuration file).

 [issue-13]: https://github.com/ForNeVeR/praefectus/issues/13